-- Share any content downloaded through the iTunes Store or App Store, so you only have to pay for content once
+- Share any paid content downloaded through the iTunes or App Store with family members

-- Track your child, or more specifically, your child’s device location
+- Keep track of your child, or more specifically, your child’s device

-- Approve your child’s app downloads and purchases remotely with the Ask to Buy’ feature
+- Approve your child’s app downloads from your phone

 Setting up an Apple ID allows your child to:

 - Download and make purchases from the App and iTunes Store; purchases are kept separate from other family members